jonnonz1/nz-statute-book/acts/public/1975/treaty-of-waitangi-act-1975.md

   (b) any other agent or representative authorised in writing.

 ### 8D Special power of Tribunal to recommend that land be no longer liable to resumption
-(1) The Tribunal may, in its discretion, on the application of a State enterprise or other owner of any land or interest in land to which section 8A applies, recommend to the Minister within the meaning of section 4 of the Cadastral Survey Act 2002 that the whole or part of that land or that that interest in land be no longer subject to resumption under section 27B of the State-Owned Enterprises Act 1986 or section 212 of the Education Act 1989 if—
+(1) The Tribunal may, in its discretion, on the application of a State enterprise or other owner of any land or interest in land to which section 8A applies, recommend to the Minister within the meaning of section 4 of the Cadastral Survey Act 2002 that the whole or part of that land or that that interest in land be no longer subject to resumption under section 27B of the State-Owned Enterprises Act 1986 or section 569 of the Education and Training Act 2020 if—
   (a) public notice has been given, in accordance with section 8G, of the making of an application under this section in respect of that land or interest in land; and
   (b) either—
     (i) no claim in relation to that land or interest in land has been submitted to the Tribunal under section 6 before the date specified in the notice; or